 A sitemap helps search engines find the pages on your site and shows how they are related to each other.
 From the Webflow editor, you can edit and submit sitemaps.

 The sitemaps are in XML format, that is, your-site.com/sitemap.xml.
-You can generate sitemaps automatically on Webflow or create custom sitemaps.
+You can generate Webflow sitemaps automatically or create custom sitemaps.

 To auto-generate XML sitemaps, go to project settings and on the SEO tab, click on sitemap.
 Activate the auto-generate XML sitemap button.